chainguard-dev/edu/content/chainguard/chainguard-images/videos/debugging_distroless.md

 Because this is a distroless container, there's no shell available to me.

-There's also very few utils.
+There are also very few utils.

 So I can't even run ping for example.